 I can think of many times when my mind took me down this path.
 It’s human nature, but it’s also destructive thinking from a professional standpoint.

-Many insurance agents I talk with swear they are looking for something new to add top line revenue yet, when presented with a specific opportunity, they find a dozen reasons not to do it.
+Many insurance agency owners and agents I talk with swear they are looking for something new to add top line revenue yet, when presented with a specific opportunity, they find a dozen reasons not to do it.
 “I’ve tried that and it didn’t work” or “that won’t work in my area.”

 This is when yes really means no, even though it sounds like yes.
 Cognitive dissonance at its best and you’re self sabotaging.

 - 70 percent of US households have some type of life insurance.